 Key Performance Specs of D083

-- Superior Heat Tolerance: Engineered to remain stable and strong at molding temperatures up to 220°C. This provides a safe margin above the typical 200°C working temperature.
+- Heat Tolerance to 220°C: Engineered to remain stable and strong at molding temperatures up to 220°C. This provides a safe margin above the typical 200°C working temperature.

 - Anti-Yellowing Resistance: Achieves a Grade 4-5 on the standard yellowing resistance test.
 This ensures color stays true and prevents discoloration, even after exposure to high heat.

-- Excellent Stretch Retention: Retains over 95% of its original stretch after a standard molding cycle.
+- >95% Stretch Retention: Retains over 95% of its original stretch after a standard molding cycle.
 This guarantees the final product delivers the comfort, fit, and support customers expect.

 - Size Stability: Shows minimal shrinkage of less than 2% after molding.
 This ensures consistent, predictable results that meet strict quality measurements, batch after batch.